Untangling two systems of noncrossing curves: Introduction

+In the orientable case, let $f_{g,h}(m,n)$ denote the maximum entanglement number of any two systems $A=(\alpha_1,\ldots,\alpha_m)$ and $B=(\beta_1,\ldots,\beta_n)$ of almost-disjoint curves on an orientable surface of genus $g$ with $h$ holes.
+Analogously, we define $\fno_{g,h}(m,n)$ as the maximum entanglement number of any two systems $A$ and $B$ of $m$ and $n$ curves, respectively, on a nonorientable surface of genus $g$ with $h$ holes.
+It is easy to see that $f$ and $\fno$ are nondecreasing in $m$ and $n$, which we will often use in the sequel.

 To give the reader some intuition about the problem, let us illustrate which re-drawings are possible with a $\partial$-automorphism and which are not.
 In the example of Fig.~\ref{f:intro-ex}, it is clear that the two crossings of $\beta_3$ with $\alpha_3$ can be avoided by sliding $\beta_3$ aside.\footnote{This corresponds to an \emph{isotopy} of the surface that fixes the boundary pointwise.} It is perhaps less obvious that the crossings of $\beta_2$ can also be eliminated: To picture a suitable $\partial$-automorphism, one can think of an annular region in the interior of $\surf$, shaded darkly in Fig.~\ref{f:intro-ex}~(a), that surrounds the left hole and $\beta_1$ and contains most of the spiral formed by $\beta_2$.
 Then we cut $\surf$ along the outer boundary of that annular region, twist the region two times (so that the spiral is unwound), and then we glue the outer boundary back.
-See Figure~\ref{f:dehn} for an example of a single twist of an annulus (this kind of homeomorphism is often called a \emph{Dehn twist}).\footnote{Formally, if we consider the circle $S^1=\R/2\pi \Z$ parameterized by angle, then a single Dehn twist of the standard annulus $\mathcal{A}=S^1\times [0,1]$ is the $\partial$-automorphism of $\mathcal{A}$ given by $(\theta,r)\mapsto(\theta+2\pi r,r)$.
-Being a $\partial$-automorphism of the annulus, a Dehn twist of an annular region contained in the interior of a surface $\surf$ can be extended to a $\partial$-automorphism of $\surf$ by defining it to be the identity map outside the annular region.}
+Here is an example of a single twist of an annulus; straight-line curves on the left are transformed to spirals on the right \ifGD. \else (this kind of homeomorphism is often called a \emph{Dehn twist}).\footnote{Formally, if we consider the circle $S^1=\R/2\pi \Z$ parameterized by angle, then a single Dehn twist of the standard annulus $\mathcal{A}=S^1\times [0,1]$ is the $\partial$-automorphism of $\mathcal{A}$ given by $(\theta,r)\mapsto(\theta+2\pi r,r)$.
+Being a $\partial$-automorphism of the annulus, a Dehn twist of an annular region contained in the interior of a surface $\surf$ can be extended to a $\partial$-automorphism of $\surf$ by defining it to be the identity map outside the annular region.} \fi \immfigw{dehn}{7cm}